toaderflorin/eksia/_posts/2017-09-13-web-security.markdown

 icon: "lock.png"
 categories:
 ---
-I can testify that a lot of people confined in me they considered doing this (including yours truly) under the frustration of the bi-monthly administrative policies that mandated we change our workstation password:
+I can testify that a lot of people confided in me they considered doing this (including yours truly) under the frustration of the bi-monthly administrative policies that mandated we change our workstation password:

 ![image-title-here](/images/my-password.jpg){:class="img-responsive"}